How to Work from Home

 Sleep without your phone

 I have been practicing digital distancing when I sleep (all devices at least 6 ft away) and turning my phone to airplane mode or completely turning off my laptop, iPad, and watch off.
 This is to avoid EMF or low-level radiation when I am sleeping.
-I have been doing this for the last 3 weeks and have been feeling more restful (I don’t use my phone in bed), less anxious (I switch off completely before sleeping), and waking up easier (I have to get out of bed to turn off my alarm) as a result.
+I have been feeling more restful (I don’t use my phone in bed), less anxious (I switch off completely before sleeping), and waking up easier (I have to get out of bed to turn off my alarm) as a result.

-Wow, the days seem to fly by when they are quite similar, so I take stock every Friday for accountability and write out what my schedule is for the next week.
-I consciously go through each day and think of what I personally felt I accomplished each day.
-Unrelated to working from home, I give myself credit for self-fulfilling tasks like finishing a book, learning to make a new dish, doing a LIVE workout, or practicing playing an instrument.
-This may seem small, but every action counts, so keep setting your personal goals and accomplishing those things that inspire you.
+Wow, the days fly by when they are quite similar, so I take stock at the end of the week for accountability.
+Consciously going through each day and thinking about what I accomplished, unrelated to working from home, gives me self-fulfilling credibility.
+Finishing a book, learning to make a new dish, doing a LIVE workout, or practicing playing an instrument may seem small, but every action counts to staying motivated and inspired to take on the next week.

 Keep shining, stay positive, and keep celebrating life even when there are downs.
 Be there for yourself and each other and keep leaning into the challenges that present themselves self and don’t shy away from growth.
 I look forward to reconnecting with all of you in future lessons, on social media, or over a cup of coffee in the near future.